-Architectural information states a high-level abstraction of software systems, and it is one of the most important types of information in software development \citep{SA2012}.
-There are various types of architectural information, such as architectural solutions and architectural technical debt, that are intensively explored during the development.
-In this section, we introduce the concept of architectural information through these two concrete types of architectural information.
+Architectural information states a high-level abstraction of software systems, and it is an important type of information in software development \citep{SA2012}.
+There are various types of architectural information, such as Architecturally Significant Requirements (ASRs), architectural solutions, and architectural decisions that are intensively explored during the development.
+In this section, we introduce the concept of architectural information through these three concrete types of architectural information.

-\textit{Architectural solutions} are the fundamental building blocks in modern software design and they are used to address architecture concerns.
-Architectural patterns (e.g., Model–View–Controller), tactics (e.g., resource pooling), and frameworks (e.g., Windows Presentation Foundation (WPF)) are typical architectural solutions.
-On the other hand, \textit{Architectural technical debt} is incurred by architecture decisions that unconsciously or consciously compromise system-wide quality attributes, particularly maintainability and evolvability \citep{li2014architectural}.
-Typical architectural technical debt includes violations of architecture design principles or rules \citep{li2015systematic}.
-Architectural technical debt needs to be identified and removed since it is harmful to the system’s long-term health \citep{li2015systematic}.